On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Turbulence: Numerical ansatz

 As discussed in Sec.~\ref{sec:intro}, numerical simulations hint towards the presence of both forward and reverse shocks in the matter density profile, resulting in a \emph{double-dip} feature in the neutrino spectra~\cite{Tomas:2004gr}.

 In Fig.~\ref{fig:dbl_dip_turb} we show the average survival probability for $\nu_e$ as a function of the neutrino energy ($E_\nu$).
 Note the presence of the double-dip feature (solid red curve) in the neutrino spectra corresponding to the density profile (in Fig.~\ref{fig:turbprofs}) in the absence of turbulence $(C_* = 0)$.
 The first peak corresponds to $E_\nu \sim 18$ MeV and is due to the forward shock.
 Following the first peak, the adiabatic transitions corresponding to the forward and reverse shocks partially cancel out to give the valley.
 Finally, a second peak appears for $E_\nu \gtrsim 60$ MeV which is due to the neutrinos crossing one of the forward or reverse shocks.
+We have checked that the double-dip feature also arises for individual realizations and is not an artefact of averaging the probability out.

 We now aim to study the effects of the presence of turbulence on the double-dip feature in the neutrino spectra.
 The results are shown in Fig.~\ref{fig:dbl_dip_turb} for a range of turbulence amplitudes given a fixed value of $\alpha = -5/3$.
-Interestingly, we find that the double-dip feature vanishes as the amplitude of turbulence increases leading to highly non-adiabatic flavor evolution.
+The average survival probability $\langle P_{ee} \rangle$ is computed using a Gaussian energy resolution function, that is, \be \langle P_{ee} \rangle (E_t) = \int_{E^{\rm lower}_r}^{E^{\rm upper}_r} \ dE_r P_{ee}(E_r) W(E_r,E_t)\,, \ee where, $W$ is the Gaussian energy resolution which depends on the intrinsic properties of the detector.
+The experimentally reconstructed energy in the detector is given by $E_r$ and the true neutrino energy is given by $E_t\equiv E_\nu$.
+The energy resolution function is defined as~\cite{Ohlsson:2000mj} \be W (E_r,E_t) = \frac{1}{\sqrt{2 \pi} \sigma_E(E_r)} \exp{\bigg( - \frac{1}{2} \frac{(E_r - E_t)^2}{\sigma_E (E_r)^2} \bigg)}\,. \ee Interestingly, we find that the double-dip feature vanishes as the amplitude of turbulence increases leading to highly non-adiabatic flavour evolution.
 For $C_* > 0.01$, the first peak disappears.
 As the value of $C_*$ is increased, a gradual wash-out of the feature is seen.
-In fact, for the maximum value of $C_*$ used in this work, i.e., $C_*=0.3$, the survival probability averages to $1/2$, signifying complete flavor depolarization.
+In fact, for $C_* \geq 0.3$, the survival probability averages to $1/2$, signifying complete flavour depolarization.
 Thus, the presence of turbulence can completely wash away the double-dip feature in the neutrino energy spectra associated with forward and reverse shocks.
 This can be used to probe the presence of hydrodynamic turbulence in core-collapse supernovae.